Large Language Model Unlearning: Application: Reducing Hallucination

-We describe the scenario and experiment of unlearning hallucinations.
 If an LLM outputs factually wrong answers (i.e. hallucinations) given fact-related questions, the goal is to make the LLM unlearn wrong answers.
 Similar to unlearning harmfulness in Section~\ref{sec:exp-unlearn-harm}, we do not assume the unlearned (i.e. hallucinated) Q\&A samples (which are wrong answers given the questions) exist in the LLM's training set.

-At first glance, it seems impossible because each individual factual question is different and highly specific, and therefore unlearning wrong answers to a specific question seems unlikely to have any impact on answers to other questions.
-However, recall that our goal is to give non-wrong answers (e.g. nonsensical answers like random strings), so we do not expect LLMs to output factually correct answers.
-Hence, the unlearned LLMs only need to identify the unlearned questions or questions similar to them and then stop outputting wrong answers.
-This task is easier because LLM can learn to distinguish different questions with certain features, e.g. questions that are intentionally misleading or not.
+It is easy to imagine LLM can forget the wrong answers to the exact unlearned prompts.
+But it seems hard to generalize to unseen prompts since each individual factual question is different and highly specific and unlearning wrong answers to a specific question seems unlikely to impact answers to other questions.
+However, recall that we do not aim to give factually correct answers but rather not to give wrong answers.
+Therefore, all the LLM needs to do is to learn to classify which questions to respond (i.e. normal questions) and which not to (i.e. similar questions to the unlearned ones) by learning the distribution difference between questions.
+The task of not giving incorrect answers is much easier than giving the correct answers.

 \para{Dataset and Model.} We select the hallucinated Q\&A pairs (i.e. negative samples) in the HaluEval~\citep{li2023halueval} dataset as $D^{\fgt}$ and TruthfulQA~\citep{lin2021truthfulqa} dataset as $D^{\nor}$.
 We split $D^{\fgt}$ into 70\% for training, 10\% for validation, and 20\% for testing.
 Note that there exists a distribution shift between HaluEval data and TruthfulQA data.
 The questions in HaluEval are intentionally misleading; the questions in TruthfulQA are benignly straightforward.
 Therefore, this difference allows the unlearned LLM to distinguish between those two types of questions and therefore give different answers accordingly.
 In other words, the test (not unlearned) questions from HaluEval are in-distributional in terms of unlearning while the questions from the normal TruthfulQA data are out-of-distributional.
 Regarding models, we use the same three LLMs in Section~\ref{sec:exp-unlearn-harm}.